 As the following examples prove, jobs in the marijuana industry are just as diverse as what you'll find in any other sector.
 And you don't necessarily need cannabis-related knowledge or skills, although they can help.
 You just need any kind of marketable skills or expertise that can assist a marijuana-related company with some aspect of its business.

 The possibilities are endless, but you should definitely explore the 18 career options below.
-Each salary range is based on national data from May 2018 for full-time workers in that occupation (across all industries).4
+Each salary range is based on estimates from the Occupational Employment Statistics program for full-time workers in that occupation (across all industries).

 1. IT Manager: $97K to $239K+